 Supplier-specific risks include the failure to identify potential supplier risks, such as regulatory breaches, fraud, data security failures and a loss of intellectual property.
-This can occur when supply chain teams have poor visibility of their supplier processes and performance.
+This occurs when supply chain teams have poor visibility of their supplier processes and performance.

 What are the solutions to increase purchase order visibility and the benefits?

 Traditional practices and processes for managing purchase orders based on manual spreadsheets, phone calls, and emails have served as the industry standard for decades.
 However, as environmental issues such as natural disasters or pandemics continue to disrupt global supply chains, companies are turning to digital tools and solutions to eradicate risks and inefficiencies in their operations and supply chain.